Timsey/starter-academic/content/post/ai_alignment/index.md

 Feel free to [contact me](https://www.tbbakker.nl/) with any related questions or requests.

-> Credit for the cover image goes to [Anna Husfeldt](https://thorehusfeldt.com/2023/03/02/reinforcement-learning-using-human-feedback-is-putting-smileys-on-a-shoggoth/).

 [^1]: How models acquire these capabilities is a topic of active research, but those of you who’ve read the previous blog posts may have guessed part of my own suspicion: simplicity prior + lots of data = learning rules that generalise to new tasks.
 Say we are ChatGPT and we want to predict the next word in sentences where a person is writing angrily.
 During training, we can learn good predictions (on the training data) in roughly two ways: 1) memorise the training data, 2) learn a rule that generates the training data; e.g., learn to detect when a person’s writing is angry and then predict that angry people are more likely to use insults.
 We want 2), because 1) does not generalise to new data (or tasks) at all.
 How can we achieve this?
 Remember Bayes’ theorem (in log space for simplicity): posterior = likelihood + prior.
 The hypothesis that memorises all the data is hugely complex – in the information-theoretic sense – compared to the hypothesis that a simple rule explains the training data, and so the model will tend to the latter assuming it has seen enough data.
 This is because the prior on the latter hypothesis is stronger, while the likelihood is similar (both hypotheses nearly perfectly explain the training data).[^2] In our angry writing example we will need to see a lot of data because the concept of ‘anger’ is not simple to specify, but as we see more and more data it does become simpler than ‘memorise all the data’.